LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Abstract

 \section{Abstract}

-We present \LEAF~ (``\textbf{L}ightweight \textbf{E}mbedding \textbf{A}lignment \textbf{F}ramework''), a knowledge distillation framework for text embedding models.
-A key distinguishing feature is that our distilled \adept~ models are \emph{aligned} to their teacher.
-In the context of information retrieval, this allows for flexible asymmetric architectures where documents are encoded with the larger teacher model, while queries can be served with the smaller \adept~ models.
-We also show that \adept~ models automatically inherit MRL and robustness to output quantization whenever these properties are present in the teacher model, without explicitly training for them.
-To demonstrate the capability of our framework we publish \adeptir, a 23M parameters information retrieval oriented text embedding model trained using \LEAF, which sets a new state-of-the-art (SOTA) on BEIR, achieving no.1 on the public leaderboard for this benchmark and for models of its size.
-When run in asymmetric mode, its retrieval performance is further increased.
-Our scheme is however not restricted to the information retrieval setting, and we demonstrate its wider applicability by synthesizing the multi-task \adeptmt~ model.
-This also sets a new SOTA, achieving no.1 on the public MTEB v2 (English) leaderboard for its size. \LEAF~ is applicable to black-box models and in contrast to other embedding model training frameworks, it does not require judgments nor hard negatives, and training can be conducted using small batch sizes.
+We present \LEAF{} (``\textbf{L}ightweight \textbf{E}mbedding \textbf{A}lignment \textbf{F}ramework''), a knowledge distillation framework for text embedding models.
+A key distinguishing feature is that our distilled \adept{} models are compatible with their teacher, enabling flexible asymmetric architectures where documents are encoded with the larger teacher model, while queries use smaller \adept{} models.
+We also show that \adept{} models automatically inherit MRL and robustness to output quantization whenever these properties are present in the teacher model, without explicitly training for them.
+To demonstrate the effectiveness of our framework we publish \adeptir, a 23M parameters information retrieval oriented model focusing on English texts that, besides being teacher-compatible, sets a new state-of-the-art (SOTA) on BEIR, ranking no.1 on the public leaderboard for models of its size.
+Asymmetric mode further increases its retrieval performance.
+Our scheme is however not restricted to information retrieval.
+We demonstrate its wider applicability by synthesizing the multi-task \adeptmt{} model.
+This also sets a new SOTA, achieving no.1 on the public MTEB v2 (English) leaderboard for models of its size. \LEAF{} is applicable to black-box models, requires no judgments nor hard negatives, and training can be conducted using small batch sizes.
 Thus, dataset and training infrastructure requirements for our framework are modest.
 We make our models publicly available under a permissive Apache~2.0 license.